sfsu-joseo/CSC645/labs/lab4/README.md

 For each client that connects to your server, the server should output in console the name, student id, and github username from the user connecting to the server.
-You are free to hardcode this data in your ClientHandler before running the each client, or you can ask this info by user input in the client side.
+You are free to hardcode this data in your ClientHandler before running each client, or you can ask this info by user input in the client side.